EGI-Federation/documentation/content/en/about/contributing/style/_index.md

 appropriate in most cases.
 Additionally, the present tense is easier to read than the past or future tense.

-Use the future tense only when you need to emphasize that something will occur later (from the users’ perspective).

 <!-- markdownlint-disable line-length -->
 {{< tabpanex >}}
   {{< tabx header="Example" >}}